 And what about Juno?
 Who is Juno, who has given her name to the space probe that is now approaching Jupiter?
 According to Wikipedia, “ Juno (Latin: Iūno [ˈjuːno]) is an ancient Roman goddess, the protector and special counselor of the state.
 She is a daughter of Saturn and sister (but also the wife) of the chief god Jupiter and the mother of Mars and Vulcan.
 Juno also looked after the women of Rome.”

-Let’s hope Juno the goddess also looks after Juno the spacecraft.
+Be this as it may: Let’s hope Juno the goddess looks after Juno the spacecraft.
 And Good Luck!

 Image: Wikimedia commons